 Research studies do not always offer the possibility of treating your disease or condition.
 Research studies also have different kinds of risks and risk levels, depending on the type of the study.
 You may also need to think about other requirements for being in the study.
 For example, some studies require you to travel to scheduled visits at the study site in Ann Arbor or elsewhere.
-This may require you to arrange travel, change work schedules, find child care, or make other plans.
-In your decision to participate in this study, consider all of these matters carefully.
+This may require you to arrange travel, change work schedules, find childcare, or make other plans.
+In your decision to participate in this study, consider all these matters carefully.

-This research is studying whether mental functions take place during different levels of anesthesia using a commonly used drug (Propofol).
-This one-time research visit will include an fMRI (functional Magnetic Resonance Imaging, or "brain imaging"), which shows areas in the brain involved in thinking at different depths of anesthesia.
+This research is studying whether mental functions take place during different levels of anesthesia using a commonly used drug (propofol).
+This one-time research visit will include low-intensity focused ultrasound pulsation (LIFUP) to stimulate specific areas of the brain while undergoing fMRI (functional Magnetic Resonance Imaging, or "brain imaging"), which shows areas in the brain involved in thinking at different depths of anesthesia.

-Your health-related information including a COVID-19 nasal swab test, urine drug test, urine pregnancy test, and fMRI will be collected for this research study.
+Your health-related information including a urine drug test, urine pregnancy test, and fMRI will be collected for this research study.